 Key fob door entry systems allow trackable access to approved individuals and can be used to restrict entry to certain areas.

-Intercoms can be used to grant access either by site operatives or remotely.
+Intercoms can grant access either by site operatives or remotely.

-ANPR CCTV cameras can be used to grant access to pre-registered vehicles.
+ANPR CCTV cameras can provide access to pre-registered vehicles.